WFRT/verif/README.rst

 Copyright and license
 ---------------------

-Copyright (C) 2015 Weather Forecast Research Team. verif is licensed under the 3-clause BSD license.
+Copyright © 2015 UBC Weather Forecast Research Team. verif is licensed under the 3-clause BSD license.
 See LICENSE file.